J4S0Nc/Useful.Utilities/Useful.Utilities.md

 |remoteComputer |The remote computer. |

-#### Security.IsValidLogin(System.String,System.String,System.String)
+#### Useful.Utilities.Security.IsValidLogin(System.String,System.String,System.String)

 Determines whether the specified username and password are valid.
 Can be ran locally or remotely

 | Parameter | Description |